LeongWZ/peggle-clone/README.md

 Immutability ensures that the state of the models cannot be changed unexpectedly, which helps to prevent bugs and makes the code easier to reason about.
 It also allows for safer concurrent access to the models, as there is no risk of one part of the code modifying the model while another part is reading it.

-Some attributes (e.g. `String` or relationship objects) for the models are optional.
+Some attributes (e.g. relationship ID) for the models are optional.

 ### LevelQuery and LevelMutation
 The `LevelQuery` and `LevelMutation` protocols define how the persistence layer would communicate with the controller layer regarding level data.
 Their implementation would be left up to the implementer to decide.
 This allows the persistence layer to be more modular as different implementations (e.g. Core Data or SQLite) can be swapped in without affecting the rest of the application.